felipecrp/pytest-pyspec/README.md

 test/test_sample.py

 A house
-  ✓ Has door
+  ✓ has door

 A house
-  With two floors
+  with two floors
-    ✓ Has stairs
+    ✓ has stairs
-    ✓ Has second floor
+    ✓ has second floor
-    ✗ Has third floor
+    ✗ has third floor
 ```

 ## Installing and running **pySpec**